 Brad Buecker is a process specialist in the Environmental Services group of Kiewit Power Engineers.
 Buecker has more than 30 years experience in the power and chemical process industries, and has a B.S. in chemistry from Iowa State University, with additional course work in heat and materials balances, advanced inorganic chemistry, and fluid mechanics.
 He has written many articles and three books on steam generation topics.
 He is a member of the ACS, AIChE, ASME, CTI, and NACE.
 He is also a member of the ASME Research Committee on Power Plant & Environmental Chemistry and the program planning committee for the Electric Utility Chemistry Workshop.
 He can be reached at email@example.com.

-Kiewit Power Engineers, Lenexa, Kansas, provides a complete array of design and engineering services for major power plants.
+Kiewit Power Engineers, Lenexa, Kansas, provides design and engineering services for major power plants.